—Hot Steel—

 "Oui, chef.
 Sauce au vin, tout de suite!"
 It slips out before I can stop it.
 Habit.
 Muscle memory.
 The only scraps of French I can throw from my old job.

 "What was that?"
 His eyes snap to me, sharp as a whisk.
-Two words right, and suddenly it’s sacrilege.
+A few right words and suddenly it’s sacrilege.
 My mouth tastes metallic with absurdity.

-If there's a god, let me tumble into the oven and roast slowly.
-Anything but this stare, the one that trims me down to an unpaid bill.
+If there’s a god, let me tumble into the oven and roast slowly.
+At least that would be honest work.

-I jerk back into the line, eyes on the work, the juniors needing direction like small boats in a storm.
-I don't have time to rot in existential dread.
+I jerk back into the line, eyes on the work, the juniors drifting around like confused small boats in a storm.
+I don’t have time to rot in existential dread.
+Unfortunately, the dread does not care.

 Fuck this.